shafiuzzaman-md/attack-synthesis-suite-c/README.md

 ## System Context
 Consider a software system that supports both regular user tasks and administrative operations.
 The system is architected with distinct memory segments to enforce security boundaries:

-Regular users are confined to User Mode, where they can perform standard operations with access restricted to non-critical memory areas, specifically the Data Segment and Code Segment.
-Administrative tasks are executed in Privileged Mode, where they have full access to Protected Segments and Reserved Segments, allowing them to perform critical system operations that require elevated permissions.
+Regular users are confined to User Mode, where they can perform standard operations with access restricted to non-critical memory areas.
+Administrative tasks are executed in Privileged Mode, where they perform critical system operations that require elevated permissions.

 ## Memory Model